-UPDATED ANSWER (4/1/2020): MSHN is still awaiting further guidance from MDHHS regarding its 1135 Waiver request from CMS.
+UPDATED ANSWER: CMS provided approval of the 1135 waiver on April 6, 2020 with an approval update on 9/21/2020.
 Also, please see the following policy statements from MDHHS that address telemedicine practices during a public health emergency:

 MDHHS has released several policy statements covering telephonic and telehealth (Video/Audio) practices.
 These can be found on the MSHN Web Site at this link.
 Posted documents include: